Resonating Valence Bond Ground States on Corner-sharing Simplices: The RVB Ground State on the Sawtooth Lattice

-The single-hole doped many-body system can be approached by first understanding the few-body system of a single triangle, the ground state of which is the equal superposition of the holon located at three different corners with the fermions at the other two corners forming a spin singlet.\footnote{The dimers have a direction as opposite directions are off by a minus sign in $|\uparrow_j\downarrow_k\rangle-|\downarrow_j\uparrow_k\rangle$.
-The convention in this subsection is to always have the dimers pointing in the clockwise direction.} An effective hopping Hamiltonian for the holon can be written down, which is block diagonal, separating the subspaces of the two spins forming a single and a triplet.
+The single-hole doped many-body system can be approached by first understanding the few-body system of a single triangle, the ground state of which (for $t > 0$) is the equal superposition of the holon located at the three different corners with the spins at the remaining two corners forming a singlet (Fig.~\ref{fig:GS} (a)), with energy $E=-2t$.
+An effective hopping Hamiltonian for the holon on the triangle can be written down, which is block diagonal, separating the subspaces of the two spins forming a singlet and a triplet.
 The Hamiltonians in the two sectors turn out to be identical up to a minus sign.
-The next step is to use the flux inequality \cite{LiebFlux} to show that the lowest energy eigenstate resides in the sector where the dimers in all the triangles form spin singlets.
-Finally, the Perron-Frobenius theorem can be invoked to conclude that the ground state is a unique superposition of all dimer configurations \cite{PhysRevB.107.L140401} where $d_{u,v}^\dagger=c_{u,\uparrow}^\dagger c_{v,\downarrow}^\dagger-c_{u,\downarrow}^\dagger c_{v,\uparrow}^\dagger$ represents a dimer singlet covering neighboring vertices $u$ and $v$, and $a_{iv}$ denotes the probability amplitude of the dimer configuration with the holon located at the vertex $v$ of the $i$th unit cell.
-The holon marks a domain wall between two segments with differently oriented dimers, as shown in Fig.~\ref{fig:GS}.
+Next, the diamagnetic inequality \cite{LiebFlux} is used to show that the lowest energy eigenstate resides in the sector where the dimers in all the triangles of the sawtooth chain form spin singlets.
+Finally, the Perron-Frobenius theorem can be invoked to conclude that the ground state is a unique superposition of all dimer configurations \cite{PhysRevB.107.L140401} where $d_{u,v}^\dagger=c_{u,\uparrow}^\dagger c_{v,\downarrow}^\dagger-c_{u,\downarrow}^\dagger c_{v,\uparrow}^\dagger$ represents a dimer singlet between neighboring vertices $u$ and $v$, and $a_{iv}$ denotes the probability amplitude of the dimer configuration with the holon located at the vertex $v$ of the $i$th unit cell.
+The holon marks a domain wall between two segments with dimers aligned in different orientations, as shown in Fig.~\ref{fig:GS} (b).
+We note that in this ground state, the hole position fixes a single dimer configuration.
+This RVB state is thus induced by a hole moving in a VBS.